 The Verdict on Diets Based on Blood Type

 Though flashy and intriguing, the Blood Type Diet is not supported by meaningful scientific data.
-There are currently no studies showing that the Blood Type Diet is beneficial to long-term health or that there is any correlation between blood type and the type of food you should be eating for optimal health outcomes.
+There are currently no studies showing that the Blood Type Diet, or eating for your blood type, is beneficial to long-term health.
 Aspects of the protocol can be helpful, such as eating more whole organic foods, exercising more, and practicing stress management.

 But restricting foods due to lectins or other perceived threats due to blood type, or eating an abundance of animal products, may in fact contribute to nutritional deficiencies or the development of disease.
 Thousands of studies show us that the vast majority of people, of all blood types, are better off choosing a whole foods plant-based diet — one that is full of a diversity of whole grains, vegetables, fruits, nuts, seeds, and legumes and with minimal or no animal products.
 The best reason to know your blood type remains for making medical decisions such as transfusions, not dietary ones.